Corporate Social Responsibility

 The course is taught in lectures and tutorials.
-In the lecture, you will be given the general background of a particular topic while in the tutorials you will work with case studies to obtain a deeper understanding of the topic.
+In the lecture, you will be given the general background of a particular topic while in the tutorials you will work with case studies and specific problems to obtain a deeper understanding of the topic.

 A basic understanding of international law, human rights law, and private law (corporate law, tort law, contract law and private international law) are required.

 The literature will mainly be based on a compilation of articles.
-The following books can be consulted on the topic but do not constitute the required reading for this course:
+As the literature, legislation and case law in this field is rapidly evolving, there are no up-to-date comprehensive textbooks on the issue.
+The following books can be consulted on the topic but do not constitute the required reading for this course.